Section 16 of the Constitution Act, 1867: Previous dispute about the seat of government

-The choice of a seat of government had been a major political issue in the Province of Canada, resulting in an itinerant parliament over the course of twenty-five years, a referral of the issue to Queen Victoria, and the fall of the Canadian government in 1858.
+The location of the seat of government had been a major political issue in the Province of Canada, resulting in an itinerant parliament over the course of twenty-five years, a referral of the issue to Queen Victoria, and the fall of the Canadian government in 1858.

-From 1841 to 1866, the seat of government of the Province of Canada had relocated seven times, to five different cities: Kingston (1841 to 1843); Montreal (1843 to 1849); Toronto (1850 to 1851); Quebec City (1852 to 1854); Toronto again (1855 to 1859); Quebec City again (1860 to 1865), and finally Ottawa (1866).
+From 1841 to 1866, the seat of government of the Province of Canada had been in five different cities, and had moved six times.
+Its original location was Kingston, in Canada West (now Ontario), from 1841 to 1843.
+It then moved to Montreal, Canada East (now Quebec), from 1843 to 1849; Toronto (Canada West) (1850 to 1851); Quebec City (1852 to 1854); Toronto again (1855 to 1859); Quebec City again (1860 to 1865); and finally Ottawa, Canada West (1866).
 Each of these relocations had triggered significant political debates, as there were strong regional feelings concerning the location of the seat of government.
+It is estimated that there were at least 200 votes in Parliament on the issue.